Lycoris Recoil: Light novel

-Stage play
+Stage plays

 A stage play adaptation was announced on November 18, 2022.
-It was performed at Tennozu Galaxy Theater from January 7 to January 15, 2023, produced by Office Endless, directed by Akira Yamazaki, and written by Yо̄ Hosaka.
+It was performed at Tennozu Galaxy Theater from January 7 to 15, 2023, produced by Office Endless, directed by Akira Yamazaki, and written by Yо̄ Hosaka.
+A sequel titled Lycoris Recoil: Life Won't Wait was performed with the same main cast and crew at Theatre G-Rosso in Tokyo Dome City from June 7 to 16, 2024.